ecos-wtf/programstore-loader/README.md

 # ProgramStore Ghidra Loader

- A Broadcom ProgramStore firmware image loader for Ghidra (9.1.2).
+A Broadcom ProgramStore firmware image loader for Ghidra (9.1.2 and 9.2).

 This loader will auto-detect ProgramStore firmware images from their header and display header information in a dialog box.
 On load, it takes care of decompressing the raw binary and loads both .text and .data sections.

 ## Known Limitations